NI-HPC/nihpc-documentation/docs/Compilers.md

 ## ***Compilers available on Kelvin-2***

 On Kelvin-2, for usual programming languages as C, C++, or Fortran, we recommend using the GNU compiling suite.
 It is well tested, and it is currently the fastest for AMD systems.
 It is also a universal compiling suite, so any code will compile with it.

-    compilers/gcc/10.2.0
     compilers/gcc/10.3.0
-    compilers/gcc/5.1.0
-    compilers/gcc/6.4.0
-    compilers/gcc/7.2.0
-    compilers/gcc/9.3.0
+    compilers/gcc/11.2.0
+    compilers/gcc/13.2.0
+    compilers/gcc/14.1.0
+    compilers/gcc/system *default*

-Other compilers installed in Kelvin-2 are the AOCC, Clang (as part of library llvm), or Nvidia nvhp (only in GPU nodes).
+Other compilers installed in Kelvin-2 are Clang (as part of library llvm), Nvidia nvhpc (only in Nvidia GPU nodes), AMD-Rocm (Only AMD GPU nodes).

-    aoc-compiler/2.2.0
-    aoc-compiler/3.0.0
-    llvm/12.0.0/gcc-9.3.0
+    libs/llvm/15.0.3
+    libs/llvm/17.0.1
     nvhpc/22.7
+    nvhpc/22.7-byo
+    nvhpc/22.7-nompi
+    nvhpc/23.11
+    nvhpc/24.5
+    nvhpc-hpcx/23.11-cuda11
+    nvhpc-hpcx/23.11-cuda12
+    nvhpc-hpcx/24.5
+    amd-rocm/rocm-6.2.0
+    amd-rocm/rocm-6.3.3

 In consistence with the general practice, jobs must not be run into the login nodes, and that includes compilation.
 The compilers check the hardware of the node where they are working, and they produce an executable adapted to the architecture of the node.